 The connection between mental health and heart disease is nothing new to health care professionals.
 Doctors have long known that behaviors associated with certain mental health disorders can increase the risk of heart disease, but that might not be the whole story.
 Research now shows that the connection between mental health and heart disease could be physiological as well as behavioral.

-Individually, heart disease and mental health issues each pose a serious threat.
-According to the Centers for Disease Control and Prevention, heart disease is among the top causes of death and disability in the United States, while mood disorders are the third most common cause of hospitalization in Americans under 45.
-In conjunction, heart and mental health conditions can exacerbate one another, putting those who suffer from both at even greater risk.
+According to the Centers for Disease Control and Prevention, heart disease is among the top causes of death in the United States, while mood disorders account for nearly 600,000 hospitalizations each year.
+Together, heart and mental health conditions can exacerbate one another, putting those who suffer from both at even greater risk.
 If you suffer from mental health issues or heart disease, understanding this link can be the key to improving your quality of life.

 Behavioral Connections